 Social networking, as Bruce Fink suggets, goes beyond superficial messages that are a large part of what social media is and does.
 Yes, the US President, Donald Trump, tweets about everything he is doing, has done and intends to do, but is that really social?
 Being social implies making a very real connection with another person and in the world of business, you need a deeper level of communication than you’ll find on social media sites.
 It’s a whole other perspective than being social on a personal level.
 Business social networking is targeted to groups based on relevance.

 That’s the main reason why ECN literally cornered the market.
 It’s the perfect blend of social media and business networking for those looking to communicate with others in their industry.
 Social networking goes beyond social media, and Executive Channel Network is a great example of just how that works.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.